minio/docs/source/reference/minio-server/settings/core.rst

          Specifies the full path to the file the MinIO server process uses for loading environment variables.

-         For ``systemd``-managed files, setting this value to the environment file allows MinIO to reload changes to that file on using :mc-cmd:`mc admin service restart` to restart the deployment.
+         For ``systemd``-managed files, set this value to the path of the environment file (``/etc/default/minio``) to direct MinIO to reload changes to that file when using :mc-cmd:`mc admin service restart` to restart the deployment.

    .. tab-item:: Configuration Setting